akashw12/WeatherApp/README.md

-# Bank Management System
+# APIs-Based Weather Application
-This is a Java-based GUI application for managing basic banking operations.
-The project uses Java AWT/Swing for the user interface and SQL for database management.
+This weather application provides real-time weather data and forecasts by integrating third-party APIs.
+It uses Java for backend logic and Java Swing for the graphical user interface (GUI).

 # Features
-Balance Check: View the current account balance.
-Fast Cash: Withdraw predefined amounts quickly.
-Deposit: Add money to the account.
-Withdraw: Withdraw a custom amount from the account.
+Real-Time Weather Updates: Displays current weather information based on the user's location.
+Forecasting: Provides weather forecasts for the upcoming days.
+User-Friendly Interface: Built using Java Swing to ensure easy navigation and interaction.
+API Integration: Fetches data from third-party weather APIs, ensuring up-to-date weather information.

-# Technologies Used
+Technologies Used
-Programming Language: Java
-GUI Framework: Java AWT and Swing
-Database: SQL (MySQL recommended)

-# Future Enhancements
-Add user authentication.
-Enable transaction history.
-Support multiple account types.
+Java: Backend logic for processing API requests and handling business logic.
+Java Swing: GUI framework for creating a user-friendly interface.
+Weather APIs: Integrated third-party APIs (such as OpenWeatherMap) to fetch real-time weather data.